-FREELOADING: A Book on the History of Music Piracy and its Legacy
+FREELOADING: A Book on the Chaos of Music Piracy and the Steamrolling of Artists’ Rights

 “A wonderful book that catches an encouraging shift in the zeitgeist.
 Ruen’s epiphany regarding the effects of his own piracy and freeloading on the bands he loves was eye opening–for me, at least.
 Although he mainly deals with music, the arguments he presents will apply to print and other media equally.
 I’ve recommended this book to a number of friends, some of whom may have felt this discussion was over…it’s not.
 After a couple of decades of waffling, it’s really just begun.”